“Is there any difference? It’s just a country! Time does change that fast” – you may think!

 So keep this in mind and don’t be surprised when walking down the streets.

 Instead, feel free to move on the road for a while and hop back to the sidewalks once there is space.

 Alright, it’s time to break down the myth behind my all-time favorite question: “How to tip correctly in Vietnam?“.

 Except for some “global” rules you may have heard of before, such as 2-5 dollars for a bellboy or housekeeper in hotels and 5 dollars for a waiter or waitress when dining, there’re some more to be noted.

 Tipping in Vietnam is not a must, but it would be nice if you round it up when making a payment.

 For instance, make it VND 150.000 for a bill of 135.000.
 This can be applied when eating in a local eatery or even a taxi or a Grab car.

-Sometimes a small change is so luxury to find for those vendors and riders, so be mindful of making their days by these little tips!
+Sometimes a small change is so luxurious to find for those vendors and riders, so be mindful of making their days with these little tips!

 Be a wise photographer

 Asking for permission before taking anyone’s photos.